abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--resync-auth`

+> [!TIP]
-_**Additional Usage Notes:**_ In certain automated environments (assuming you know what you're doing due to automation), to avoid the 'proceed with acknowledgement' resync requirement, this option allows you to automatically acknowledge the resync prompt.
+> In certain automated environments (assuming you know what you're doing due to using automation), to avoid the 'proceed with acknowledgement' resync requirement, this option allows you to automatically acknowledge the resync prompt.

 ### skip_dir
 _**Description:**_ This configuration option controls whether the application skips certain directories from being synced.
 Directories can be specified in 2 ways: